BAJAJ FINSERV ASSET MANAGEMENT LIMITED.

 What is the rule of price action trading?

-The main rule of price action trading is to always trade based on clear, simple signals from price movements, using support, resistance, and trendlines, avoiding unnecessary indicators and distractions.
+The main rule of price action trading is to always trade based on clear, simple signals from price movements, using support, resistance, and trendlines, while avoiding unnecessary indicators or distractions.

 Can beginners use price action trading effectively?